anarchy-ai/LLM-VM/src/llm_vm/agents/REBEL/README.md

 pip install -r requirements.txt
 ```

-## Reproducibility
+## Usage
 After installation is complete there are a few ways that you can run REBEL.

 The first is through the quickstart_REBEL.py in the root LLM_VM directory.
 To run the REBEL agent run
 ```
 python quickstart_REBEL.py
 ```
 In the quickstart_REBEL.py file it is shown how one can use the LLM-VM client function to declare tools and use the REBEL agent.
 You can add more tools to the file and change the query REBEL is run on.

 Secondly, you can run REBEL by importing client from llm_vm in the following way: